camunda/camunda-docs/docs/product-manuals/modeler/cloud-modeler/launch-cloud-modeler.md

 title: Launch Cloud Modeler
 ---

-Since the Cloud Modeler is embedded in the Camunda Cloud Console, it does not need to be started separately.
+Since Cloud Modeler is embedded in the Camunda Cloud Console, it does not need to be started separately.

+To launch Cloud Modeler, follow th steps below:

-Go to the **Diagrams** tab and click **Create New Diagram**.
-Click on an **existing diagram** to open Cloud Modeler.
+1. Go to the **Diagrams** tab.
+2. Click **Create New Diagram**.
+3. Click on an **existing diagram** to open Cloud Modeler.

 ![diagram overview](img/bpmn-diagrams-overview.png)